-client class nam Only those clie values will see class matches t this vendor option is associated with.
-Multiple nes can be specified, separated by white space.
-Into whose client class matches one of these this option.
-For Sun machines, the Vendor client he value returned by the command uname -i with periods replacing commas.
-Code This field specifies the option code number associated with this symbol.
-Valid values are 128-254 for site-specific options, and 1-254 for vendor-specific options. Туре This field defines the type of data expected as a value for this symbol, and is not case-sensitive.
+client class nam Only those clien values will see t class matches th this vendor option is associated with.
+Multiple es can be specified, separated by white space.
+Its whose client class matches one of these this option.
+For Sun machines, the Vendor client the value returned by the command uname -i th periods replacing commas.
+Code the option code number associated with this es are 128-254 for site-specific options, and 1-254 options. Туре he type of data expected as a value for this case-sensitive.
 Legal values are: ASCII NVT ASCII text.
 Value is enclosed in double-quotes (").
 Granularity setting has no effect on symbols of this type, since ASCII strings have a natural granularity of one (1).
 BOOLEAN No value is associated with this data type.
 Presence of symbols of this type denote boolean TRUE, whereas absence denotes FALSE.
 Granularity and Miximum values have no meaning for symbols of this type.
 IP Dotted decimal form of an Internet address.
 Multi-IP address granularity is supported.
 NUMBER An unsigned number with a supported granularity of 1, 2, 4, and 8 octets.
 Valid NUMBER types are: UNUMBER8, SNUMBER8, UNUMBER16, SNUMBER16, UNUMBER32, SNUMBER32, UNUMBER64, and SNUMBER64.
 See dhcp_inittab(4) for details.
 OCTET Uninterpreted ASCII representation of binary data.
 The client identifier is one example of an OCTET string.
 Valid characters are 0-9, a-f, A-F. One ASCII character represents one nibble (4 bits), thus two ASCII characters are needed to represent an 8 bit quantity.
 The granularity setting has no effect on symbols of this type, since OCTET strings have a natural granularity of one (1).
 For example, to encode a sequence of bytes with decimal values 77, 82, 5, 240, 14, the option value would be encoded as 4d5205f00e.
 A macro which supplies a value for option code 78, SLP_DA, with a 0 slpparams Macro